dkthecoder/Cards-Against-Humanity-Docker-Containers/README.md

 The goal for future iterations of this project would include additional functionality to mark items as done, archieve lists, share lists amongst other users (almost like a list social network).

-despite the requirments stating the use of a reverse proxy OR a loadbalencer, i personally feel that both could be of benefit (EXPLAIN)!!
+Despite the requirments stating the use of a reverse proxy OR a loadbalencer, I personally feel that both could be of benefit (EXPLAIN)!!

 ## CI Pipeline: